mohitjain/mohitjain/_posts/2013-01-18-how-to-fetch-and-parse-emails-in-ruby-on-rails.md

 {% endhighlight %}

-So far its pretty easy, but the question is how to parse the email body as html, text and parse attachments.
+So far it's pretty easy, but the question is how to parse the email body as HTML, text and parse attachments.
 Now take a look on this.
 Pretty simple.

 ## Get attachments, HTML and Text Body